 Stop at red lights and stop signs

-Top Tips for Driving in New Zealand
+Top tips for driving in New Zealand

 Respect the conditions

 Drivers should be wary of the rain, ice, snow, and fog which are all common in New Zealand.
-They can cause problems so it is advisable to slow down the when you are faced with these types of conditions.
+They can cause problems so it is advisable to slow down when faced with these types of conditions.
 When combined with gravel roads, even the most experienced drivers can have difficulties, so visitors should drive very carefully.

 Take corners slowly

 Roads in New Zealand are notoriously windy and it is not always easy to predict what is around the other side of a corner.
-Slow down when you approach bends to minimize the chances of swerving off the road or colliding with another vehicle.
+Slow down when you approaching bends to minimize the chances of swerving off the road or colliding with another vehicle.
 Recommended speeds are displayed in diamond-shaped yellow signs.

 Take regular breaks